 What to Look For

 When shopping for an air fryer, there are a few points to keep an eye out for.
 First and foremost, you will want to take a look at how it can be cleaned.
 You will want something that washes easily, ideally able to handle a dishwasher.
-You will also need to check reviews to make sure the paint doesn’t chip.
 If it does, it can get into the food which can be very dangerous.
 You will also want to take note of the temperatures the fryers can reach.
 A wider range will be more expensive, but will allow you to cook more than a lower range can.

 Air fryers, while their names are misleading, are used similarly to a convection oven.
 The advantage of this is that they require significantly less oil to “fry” food, but with the disadvantage of it not cooking all food the same way, resulting in some being able to cook with more efficiency than others.